 Apply for Credit Card Through Store Website

-Now it’s time to get down to business.
 Use the list below to find a store from which you’d like a retail credit card.
-You can create an account if you don’t already have one, or you can choose to go through the steps as a guest.
+You can create an account if you don’t already have one or you can choose to go through the steps as a guest.
 It’s up to you.

 Next, add a few items to your shopping cart — don’t worry, you’re not actually going to buy them.
 Pick a few items rather than one large item, and shoot for about $100 worth of merchandise.
 Once you’ve window shopped, head to the checkout page.